daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-29-Mcapitata-Development-ITS2-Analysis-Part-2.md

 exit
 ```

+Download often failed, so downloaded in several sessions.
+It appears that it recognizes what has already been downloaded and doesn't seem to repeat what was downloaded in a previous session.

-Internet connection didn't allow for the download.
-Trying to download in a bash script.
+Internet connection didn't allow for the download easily.
+Trying to download in a bash script overnight.

 `nano install.sh`